 The first of these two freelance makeup artist resume examples has overplucked eyebrows.

-Makeup Artist Experience: None yet, but I promise I’m talented and I’ll work really hard!
+wrong Makeup Artist Experience: None yet, but I promise I’m talented and I’ll work really hard!

 Eek.
 White lipstick.

 So—add highlights to get this make up artist resume example:

 Freelance makeup artist with 10+ regular clients.
 Gave out 10+ business cards per week to people who complimented my look.
 Filled in as makeup artist at River Plains Salon 2x per month.
 Handled makeup for 3 weddings for bride and all bridesmaids with overwhelmingly positive feedback.

 Pro Tip: Always look like a makeup artist.
 Create some business cards and give one to anyone who compliments your look.
 You’ll build experience for your resume for makeup artist jobs.

 Don’t make the salon manager pass out in the shampoo bowl.
 Beautify your makeup artist manager with action words instead.
 See our guide:

 240 Resume Action Words & Power Words to Make Your Resume Shine

 4 Is Your Education Section Running?
 It Might Be

 It’s makeup, not rocket science.
 You don’t need education on a makeup artist resume.
 Right?